Ares Management Llc Buys Infrastructure and Energy Alternatives Inc, Pennant Park Investment Corp, New Mountain Finance Corp, Sells California Resources Corp, Vanguard High Dividend Yield Indx ETF,

 Ares Management Llc sold out a holding in ChargePoint Holdings Inc. The sale prices were between $19.91 and $32.98, with an estimated average price of $23.39.Sold Out: ChargePoint Holdings Inc (CHPT)

-Ares Management Llc sold out a holding in ChargePoint Holdings Inc. The sale prices were between $19.91 and $32.98, with an estimated average price of $23.39.Sold Out: Vanguard Emerging Markets Government Bond ETF (VWOB)
+Ares Management Llc sold out a holding in ChargePoint Holdings Inc. The sale prices were between $19.91 and $32.98, with an estimated average price of $23.39.Sold Out: Vanguard Real Estate Index Fund ETF (VNQ)

-Ares Management Llc sold out a holding in Vanguard Emerging Markets Government Bond ETF.
-The sale prices were between $77.62 and $79.94, with an estimated average price of $78.93.Reduced: California Resources Corp (CRC)
+Ares Management Llc sold out a holding in Vanguard Real Estate Index Fund ETF.
+The sale prices were between $101.6 and $110.24, with an estimated average price of $105.46.

 Here is the complete portfolio of ARES MANAGEMENT LLC.
 Also check out: